As we interact with many systems, we play a role in clearing pathways for brighter futures ahead for ourselves, our loved ones and future generations.

 Because of how much I have already benefitted from what I have learned in these types of trainings, I am committed this year and beyond to continue learning and training in fields beyond neuroscience and psychology, and engaging in communities of people who love learning, who love pushing themselves to new levels of strength and responsiveness.
 The initial phase of this journey will start in flathead valley MT, and enjoying some of the community I have already met so far, as well as doing several other trainings to help me plant seeds for the next phase of a new way of living and experiencing life that will include much more time outdoors, new adventures, landscapes, and being with a strong community of like-minded, self-empowered people.
 My next podcast with Two Wolf Foundation will cover some of the topics that are part of building a new chapter of adventure.

-This has been quite a journey so far, and I am so thankful for it.
+Book-writing has been quite a journey so far, and I am so thankful for it.
 I see my book as a tribute to all of the incredible researchers and experts who devoted enormous time and deep work into their craft and field of expertise.
 Each section is carefully cited and refers to their work.
 It’s less of a book ‘by’ me, and more a synthesis of the great minds that have devoted themselves to sharing wisdom that optimizes human functioning and resilience.

 Whether it's a person or purpose - if it ignites something within your heart, give it your best.
 You won't be able to devote all of your time to it because so many parts of life need our attention.
 But give it all of your heart in the moments you do have.
 And strive to make it a part of your life.
 Life is short and you may never get another chance.